Sebastianhju/Runeterra-5e/2.0/Legendary.md

 **Mists Edge**: Whenever you damage a creauture with _Blade of the Ruined King_, they take 1d8 additional necrotic damage and you heal for that amount.

 **Siphon**: Damaging creatures gives them a stack of _Siphon_.
-Whenever a creature gains three stacks they take 3d8 necrotic damage and are blinded for a minute.
-Once this effect is used, it cannot be used again until 30 seconds pass.
+Whenever a creature gains three stacks they take 2d8 necrotic damage and are blinded for a minute.
+A creature can only suffer from _Siphon_ once per combat.

 **Extra Attack**: You can make an extra attack as a part of the attack action.